ManuelHuesoBejar/Quadejarik/README.md

 Name: Laura Lucía Hernández Campos
 About me: I love taking pictures and I won a photography award

-## <'First letter of your first name and each last name, it will also be the name of our branches'>
+## SLM
-Name: <'First name and last name'>
+Name: Sergio López Moya
-About me: <'Something about you'>
+About me: Do you love rugby an mountains?
+I do :)

 # Considerations
 For a safer work we have securized the repo with a 2 people confirmation for PR.